Seneca-ICTOER/OPS345v2/docs/Assignments/assignment1.md

 show ip ospf neighbor
 show ip route ospf
 ```
+- The contents of all DNS configuration files on deb-router-1 (named.conf.options, named.conf.local, all forward and reverse lookup zone files)
 - The DNS configuration for deb-router-3 and your new client VM (showing that they are looking to deb-router-1 for all DNS queries)
 - A successful ping from deb-router-3 to deb-router-2 using an IP address
 - A successful ping from deb-router-2 to deb-router-3 using a FQDN